cetz-package/cetz/src/draw/shapes.typ

   },)
 }

-/// Draw a Catmull-Rom curve through a set of points.
+/// Draws a Catmull-Rom curve through a set of points.
 ///
 /// #example(```
 /// catmull((0,0), (1,1), (2,-1), (3,0), tension: .4, stroke: blue)